keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 ## Run the metrics

-* Do I need to start and stop anything to start gathering metrics or could I theoretically just put these pieces into my cluster and would it start gathering metrics that I could then view?
+TODO: Do I need to start and stop anything to start gathering metrics or could I theoretically just put these pieces into my cluster and would it start gathering metrics that I could then view?

 ## Observing the metrics

-Do we want to do anything about running these metrics, viewing the results, perhaps from CLI and from Grafana?
+TODO: Do we want to say anything about running these metrics, viewing the results, perhaps from CLI and from Grafana?

 ## Implementing autoscaling with HPA